 Those who had earlier agreed to the little sign were much more likely to say yes to the billboard than people who had refused the little sign.
 And almost everyone who they asked to put the billboard on their front lawn who had not been asked to display the little sign refused.

 In other words, once someone committed themselves a little bit to the cause by putting the little sign in their window, they were more committed to the cause.
 They were more willing to do something significant about it.
 This is the principle of commitment and consistency.

 The author, Robert Cialdini, defined the principle this way:

-So when you can get someone to sign a petition to stop Saudis from teaching hatred in American schools or to stop imams from preaching jihad in American mosques, the person who signs it commits herself a little to the cause.
+So when you can get someone to sign a petition to stop Saudis from teaching hatred in American schools or to protect women from oppression by Islamic supremacism, the person who signs it commits herself a little to the cause.

-It is a small act.
+Signing a petition is a small act.
 It only takes a few moments.
-But signing a petition makes her more committed to the cause in general.
-She may begin to think of herself as an advocate for the cause.
-She will be more likely to commit to something bigger for the cause in the future when an opportunity arises.
+But the act makes a person more committed to the cause in general.
+She or he may begin to think of herself or himself as an advocate for the cause.
+The petition signer will be more likely to commit to something bigger for the cause in the future when an opportunity arises.